INM-6/python-odmltables/README.rst

 Installation
 ------------

-Installation guidelines are available in the official odmltables documentation [Read the Docs] (https://odmltables.readthedocs.io/en/latest/).
+Installation guidelines are available in the official odMLtables documentation [Read the Docs] (https://odmltables.readthedocs.io/en/latest/).